Fcpacheco/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 ### Flow high-level Design:

-1.  **`FetchRepo`**: Crawls the specified GitHub repository URL or local directory using appropriate utility (`crawl_github_files` or `crawl_local_files`), retrieving relevant source code file contents.
+1.  **`FetchRepo`**: Crawls the specified GitHub repository URL or local directory using appropriate utility (`crawl_github_files` or `crawl_local_files`), retrieving relevant source code files or text files (if text-only mode is enabled) based on file patterns.
-2.  **`IdentifyAbstractions`**: Analyzes the codebase using an LLM to identify up to 10 core abstractions, generate beginner-friendly descriptions (potentially translated if language != English), and list the *indices* of files related to each abstraction.
+2.  **`IdentifyAbstractions`**: Analyzes the codebase or text content using an LLM to identify up to 10 core abstractions, generate beginner-friendly descriptions (potentially translated if language != English), and list the *indices* of files related to each abstraction.
+In text-only mode, abstractions are based on concepts found in documentation rather than code constructs.
-3.  **`AnalyzeRelationships`**: Uses an LLM to analyze the identified abstractions (referenced by index) and their related code to generate a high-level project summary and describe the relationships/interactions between these abstractions (summary and labels potentially translated if language != English), specifying *source* and *target* abstraction indices and a concise label for each interaction.
+3.  **`AnalyzeRelationships`**: Uses an LLM to analyze the identified abstractions (referenced by index) and their related files to generate a high-level project summary and describe the relationships/interactions between these abstractions (summary and labels potentially translated if language != English), specifying *source* and *target* abstraction indices and a concise label for each interaction.
 4.  **`OrderChapters`**: Determines the most logical order (as indices) to present the abstractions in the tutorial, considering input context which might be translated.
 The output order itself is language-independent.
 5.  **`WriteChapters` (BatchNode)**: Iterates through the ordered list of abstraction indices.
-For each abstraction, it calls an LLM to write a detailed, beginner-friendly chapter (content potentially fully translated if language != English), using the relevant code files (accessed via indices) and summaries of previously generated chapters (potentially translated) as context.
+For each abstraction, it calls an LLM to write a detailed, beginner-friendly chapter (content potentially fully translated if language != English), using the relevant files (accessed via indices) and summaries of previously generated chapters (potentially translated) as context.
 6.  **`CombineTutorial`**: Creates an output directory, generates a Mermaid diagram from the relationship data (using potentially translated names/labels), and writes the project summary (potentially translated), relationship diagram, chapter links (using potentially translated names), and individually generated chapter files (potentially translated content) into it.
 Fixed text like "Chapters", "Source Repository", and the attribution footer remain in English.

 ```mermaid